tkchanat/ClosestPointOnMesh/README.md

 8. Or else, the projected point is already within the triangle itself.
 It's already the closest point on the triangle.
 9. Repeat the above steps until all candidates are compared with the best closest point.

-## Assumption :bangbang:
+## Assumptions :bangbang:
 - All faces must be triangulated.
+- Triangles in a mesh are static, meaning the mesh won't be modified during runtime.
 - Currently only support querying multiple points on a single mesh.

 ## Possible Improvement :bulb:
+- The current R*-tree implementation still exhibit overlaps among bounding boxes.
+Perhaps a better partitioning method can be adopted.
-- To enable query on multiple meshes, we can use k-d tree to eliminate objects in a large scale.
+- To enable query on multiple meshes, we can use other BVH to eliminate objects in a larger scale.
-- Using R-Tree query restricted us from using axis-aligned box for searching triangles.
-This means we will have large gaps between the bounding box and the query sphere.
-Thus this will include triangles that aren't even close to the searching distance.
 - Use/develop a better SIMD mathematics library that supports platform/hardware acceleration.
-- Make an allocator and allocate a continuous memory for `Triangle` when constructing the R-Tree.
-Not only for avoiding memory segmentation, but also gaining performance from cahce localization.
 - `std::function` was used in the R-Tree library and it's notorious for performance trade off.
 I'd suggest rewrite one with function pointers.
 - Implement the 2D method for calculating distance from a point to a triangle suggested by [this paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.104.4264&rep=rep1&type=pdf) by Mark W. Jones.
 By pre-computing matrices to transform triangles to align with axes and origin rather than performing vector maths.
 This method claiming to be 3-4 times faster than the 3D approach.